enviodev/.github/README.md

 # README.md
-Envio
+#Envio
-Envio is a reliable real-time indexing solution that makes it easy to ingest events from EVM-compatible chains and process that data into to custom APIs.
-These APIs are perfect for unlocking slick user-experiences in blockchain application frontends.
+Envio is a reliable real-time indexing solution that makes it easy to ingest events from EVM-compatible chains and process that data into custom APIs.
+These APIs are perfect for unlocking slick user experiences in blockchain application frontends.

-Aim of Envio is to optimize developer experience of using an indexer, whilst providing fast, secure and reliable indexing service.
+The Aim of Envio is to optimize the developer experience of using an indexer, whilst providing fast, secure, and reliable indexing service.

-CLI tool
+#CLI tool
 This repo uses clap CLI library.

 Help file for CLI commands can be found here

-Getting Started
+#Getting Started
 Installation
 Install prerequisite tools: